mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_4_converted.md

 text:     Whenever this minion attacks, repair all of your artifacts by 1 durability.

 name:     Iceshatter Gauntlet<br>
-text:     Whenever your General attacks a **stunned** minion, destroy it instantly.
+text:     Your General destroys any **stunned** minion they attack.

 name:     Kinetic Surge<br>
-text:     Any minion you summon this turn gains +1⚔️/+1❤️.
+text:     Minions you summon this turn gain +1⚔️/+1❤️.

 name:     Lesser Waterball<br>
 text:     Deal 4 damage to an enemy minion.